Home

 Photo by Magnet.me on Unsplash

 The Neighbourcare Telephone Buddie Scheme was set up during the pandemic.
 Over 1000 people were contacted by telephone to check that they had the appropriate help that they required.
-400 people during this time had regular telephone calls and prescriptions were also collected on their behalf.
-Most of these people are still receiving this assistance and this service is still ongoing.
-To obtain a Buddie, please call 01264 339899 and ask for Pam.
+This service is no longer in demand but loneliness is still a problem.

 20220622_103350